StefanoPenazzi/chameleonQuant/src/main/java/data/source/external/database/README.md

 ```
 SHOW MEASUREMENTS
 ```
-5)if it is present, query the measurement to show all its points
+5) if it is present, query the measurement to show all its points
 ```
 SELECT * FROM "EUR-USD"
 ```